MortenHC/CoreMVC/README.md

 CoreMVC makes sure to set up sessions, so `$_SESSION` should be available whenever needed.

+## Docker

+If you want to get started quickly, then use the included `docker-compose` files to spin up a quick test.
+There's two solutions.
+The default one creates a container with an Apache server, the other one creates an Nginx container solution instead.

 ## Author

 This CoreMVC framework was developed by **Morten Holm Christensen** / **MortenHC** - [GitHub](https://github.com/MortenHC) - [Twitter](https://twitter.com/MortenHC)